dwaraganathan/lendingloan-casestudy/README.md

-#this repo has the lending loan case study findings and it contains the following files
+#this repo has the lending loan case study findings and it contains the following files\n
-DwaraganathanDK.ipynb
+DwaraganathanDK.ipynb\n
-DwaraganathanDK-LendingLoanCaseStudy.pptx
+DwaraganathanDK-LendingLoanCaseStudy.pptx\n
-Readme.md
+Readme.md\n

-This case study has been executed by Dwaraganathan DK and Suganya Thirumurthy
+This case study has been executed by Dwaraganathan DK and Suganya Thirumurthy\n